 Direct Sales

-We may also sell common units and debt securities directly to one or more purchasers.
+We may also sell common units directly to one or more purchasers.
 In this case, no underwriters or agents would be involved.
-We may use electronic media, including the Internet, to sell offered securities directly.
+We may use electronic media, including the Internet, to sell offered common units directly.

 General Information